Dosage Form: tablet, film coated

 |Single Dose Peak Concentration (mcg/mL)

-Two-year oral carcinogenicity studies were conducted in both male and female rats and mice at doses of 5, 15 or 75 mg/kg/day of Bicalutamide.
-A variety of tumor target organ effects were identified and were attributed to the antiandrogenicity of Bicalutamide, namely, testicular benign interstitial (Leydig) cell tumors in male rats at all dose levels (the steady-state plasma concentration with the 5 mg/kg/day dose is approximately 2/3 human therapeutic concentrations*) and uterine adenocarcinoma in female rats at 75 mg/kg/day (approximately 1 1/2 times the human therapeutic concentrations*).
+Two-year oral carcinogenicity studies were conducted in both male and female rats and mice at doses of 5, 15, or 75 mg/kg/day of Bicalutamide.
+A variety of tumor target organ effects were identified and were attributed to the antiandrogenicity of Bicalutamide, namely, testicular benign interstitial (Leydig) cell tumors in male rats at all dose levels (the steady-state plasma concentration with the 5 mg/kg/day dose is approximately 0.7 times the human exposure at the recommended dose) and uterine adenocarcinoma in female rats at 75 mg/kg/day (approximately 1.5 times the human exposure at the recommended dose).
 There is no evidence of Leydig cell hyperplasia in patients; uterine tumors are not relevant to the indicated patient population.

-A small increase in the incidence of hepatocellular carcinoma in male mice given 75 mg/kg/day of Bicalutamide (approximately 4 times human therapeutic concentrations*) and an increased incidence of benign thyroid follicular cell adenomas in rats given 5 mg/kg/day (approximately 2/3 human therapeutic concentrations*) and above were recorded.
+A small increase in the incidence of hepatocellular carcinoma in male mice given 75 mg/kg/day of Bicalutamide (approximately 4 times the human exposure at the recommended dose) and an increased incidence of benign thyroid follicular cell adenomas in rats given 5 mg/kg/day (approximately 0.7 times the human exposure at the recommended dose) and above were recorded.
 These neoplastic changes were progressions of non-neoplastic changes related to hepatic enzyme induction observed in animal toxicity studies.
 Enzyme induction has not been observed following Bicalutamide administration in man.
 There were no tumorigenic effects suggestive of genotoxic carcinogenesis.

 A comprehensive battery of both in vitro and in vivo genotoxicity tests (yeast gene conversion, Ames, E. coli, CHO/HGPRT, human lymphocyte cytogenetic, mouse micronucleus, and rat bone marrow cytogenetic tests) has demonstrated that Bicalutamide does not have genotoxic activity.

-In male rats dosed at 250 mg/kg/day (approximately 2 times human therapeutic concentrations*), the precoital interval and time to successful mating were increased in the first pairing but no effects on fertility following successful mating were seen.
+In repeat-dose toxicology studies, atrophy of seminiferous tubules of the testes has been observed for all species examined, which is a predicted class effect with antiandrogens.
+In the 6-and 12-month rat study, testicular atrophy was seen at approximately 2 times the human exposure at the recommended dose.
+In the 12-month dog study, the incidence of testicular atrophy was seen at approximately 7 times the human exposure at the recommended dose.
+In male rats administered 250 mg/kg/day (approximately 2 times human exposure at the recommended dose), the precoital interval and time to successful mating were increased in the first pairing, but no effects on fertility following successful mating were seen.
 These effects were reversed by 7 weeks after the end of an 11-week period of dosing.

 In an analysis conducted after a median follow-up of 160 weeks was reached, 213 (52.7%) patients treated with Bicalutamide-LHRH analog therapy and 235 (57.5%) patients treated with flutamide-LHRH analog therapy had died.
 There was no significant difference in survival between treatment groups (see Figure 1).
 The hazard ratio for time to death (survival) was 0.87 (95% confidence interval 0.72 to 1.05).